 This page from a Hamilton catalogue shows the Fire Patrol Jeep.
 For photos and details, see Pedal-Drive Fire Jeep Toys on The CJ3B Page.

-The only structural difference on the Surrey appears to be the bow sockets welded front and back on each side, to hold the two bows for the top.
-They can be seen clearly in the large copy of this photo by Mark Smazik.
-See also a right front view (200K JPEG).
+This 2013 photo is courtesy Anna Cinammon.
+The only structural differences on the Surrey appear to be the side panels, and the bow sockets welded front and back on each side to hold the two bows for the top.
+They can be seen clearly in a right side photo (200K JPEG) by Mark Smazik.

 Hamilton also produced a Roy Rogers "Nellybelle" Jeep starting in 1954, featuring unique bodywork and a top bow.
 This nice example may have had some paint restoration, because the front bumper (230K JPEG) has been attached backwards.
 Decals provided Nellybelle's name, plus a drawing (130K JPEG) of Roy on Trigger.
 See also a closeup of a rubber tire (120K JPEG).
 Photos courtesy Michael Watson.
 See more details in Nellybelle Toys.